Adoration 4 Adventure’s recommendations for a fine day of wine tasting in the Barossa Valley, South Australia.

 Just when we thought we would never be able to eat again after our huge lunch at Peter Lehmann, our wine expert at Murray Street Vineyards had us dreaming of dinner with her detailed description of food and wine pairings.
 As we tried each delectable wine in our structured tasting, our wine guide would describe in detail the perfect foods to match with it.

 The other aspect that I really enjoyed about our visit to Murray Street, was that the tasting room was lined with wine barrels.
 The whole place had a real charm.
-It was lovely to sit out in the garden afterwards, soaking up the sun and looking out across the vineyards.
+It was lovely to sit out in the garden afterward, soaking up the sun and looking out across the vineyards.

 Taste the Barossa